samuelcg20/tp/docs/DeveloperGuide.md

 1. Deleting a member/event while all members/events are being shown

    1a.
-Prerequisites: List all members/events using the `list members`/`list events` command.
+Prerequisites: List all members/events using the `list member`/`list event` command.
 Multiple members/events in the list.

    1b.
 Test case 1: `delete member 1`<br>
        Expected: First member is deleted from the list.
 Details of the deleted member shown in the status message.